essentialkaos/rds/README.md

 sudo yum install rds rds-sync redis70
 ```

 Run `sudo rds go` command and follow the instructions.
+Check out the [FAQ section](https://kaos.sh/rds/w/FAQ) of our wiki for common questions about using RDS.

 <details><summary><b>About Redis versions</b></summary><p>